CodingDog67/Dockering-around/README.md

 ## Multicontainers
 Building and running multicontainer apps

+We base this on an application example app that takes customer goals, saves them and deletes them again if needed.
+Like a smal goal - to do list.
+It will run a back and front end and be based on a mongodb server

 <details>
     <summary>Expand</summary>

+    1) MongoDB Service dockerization\
+    Run of the dockerhub mongodb image:latest will automatically pull the image and build the container.
+Optional - publish the port as long as backend isnt dockerized this node api will talk to database as if run on local machine

+        docker run --name mongodb -d --rm -p 27017:27017 mongo

+    2)  Dockerize Backend app.js, refer to file

+    3)

 </details>

 ## Side Notes

 **Dockerignore** in order to avoid copying everything.
 Add an .dockerignore file in the dockerfile folder